stdword/logseq-bujo-theme/README.md

 ![](https://raw.githubusercontent.com/stdword/logseq-bujo-theme/main/assets/dark-black.png)

+## Theme adds special tags to change appearance of blocks
+### To hide tag reference: just start it with dot «.» sign

 ## Installation
 ### From Logseq (recommended way)
 * Click «...» and open the «Plugins» section (or press `t p`)